Picky eating is common among many dinner tables. Learn how to get rid of picky eating and help your child eat a variety of food.

 “Psh,” I scoffed, when I first heard about Jessica Seinfeld’s book, Deceptively Delicious.
 The concept—incorporating “good food” vegetables into kid-friendly meals—seemed like a farce.
-“I want my kid to see a carrot and know what it tastes… and like it.”
+“I want my kid to see a carrot… and like it.”

 That was all well and fine until my then-toddler began refusing meals.
 He wanted the same things over and over and wasn’t giving us much opportunity to vary our meals.

 In stepped Jessica Seinfeld.
 After a few meals of incorporating vegetables back into his palate, we were back on track.